-About The Junction
+About The Junction Toronto

-Culturally speaking, the area was first adopted by a number of Irish Catholics who found the overcrowded tenement housing in Cabbagetown and Brockton to be underwhelming.
+Culturally speaking, the Junction was first adopted by Irish Catholics who found the overcrowded tenement housing in Cabbagetown and Brockton underwhelming.
 The burgeoning local meat industry also drew flocks of Italians, Polish, Macedonians, and Croatians.
-Today we continue to see this influence- particularly in ‘Little Malta’, the area found along Dundas and St. John’s Road.
+Today we continue to see this influence, particularly in ‘Little Malta,’ the area found along Dundas near St. John’s Road.